pesalerno/Genomics-Intro-workshop/README.md

 	PATH=$PATH:/opt/software/stacks-1.26/bin/

-Now it will know to search within that directory when you give it a given command.
+Now it will know to search within that directory when you give it a given Stacks command.

 ###3.
 Demultiplexing your dataset with Stacks.